FTR reports trailer net orders up sharply in July

-According to FTR’s reports, U.S. trailer net orders increased by 26% month-over-month to 5,961 units in July but were down 38% year-over-year.
+According to reports from FTR, U.S. trailer net orders increased by 26% month-over-month to 5,961 units in July but were down 38% year-over-year.

 Orders came in well below seasonal expectations and were 64% below the monthly average order level for the last 12 months.
 Despite the m/m gain, July 2024’s net order total was the fourth lowest in the past four years.
 Cancellations as a percentage of total gross orders remained above 30% for the third consecutive month.